Back in the day, before the fear of c*ronavirus killed off friendly get-togethers, one of my besties came to New York City for a visit.

 The three kids locked their eyes on the prize.
 Who was going to be the lucky kid to get the first bite?

-She struggled for a few moments longer and then got completely frustrated.
-She finally just shoved the entire treat toward the littlest guy, and said, “Here!
+She struggled for a few moments longer and then, completely frustrated, shoved the entire treat toward the littlest guy, and said, “Here, just eat it!
 C’mon… let’s go.”

 “Awwhhhh,” I said, “What about the other two little guys?”